| Professor: Caldwell | E-mail: jlc@cs.uwyo.edu |

 Textbooks:

 Purely Functional Data Structures by Chris Okasaki,Cambridge University Press, 1999 An excellent reference on efficient data structures and algorithms in a functional setting.
-Not required by highly recommended. |
+Not required but highly recommended. |

-Higher-Order Perl: Transforming Programs with Programs by Mark Jason Dominus, Morgan Kaufmann, 2005 This highly praised book applies techniques of function programming in the setting of Perl. |
+Higher-Order Perl: Transforming Programs with Programs by Mark Jason Dominus, Morgan Kaufmann, 2005 This highly praised book applies techniques of function programming in the setting of the Perl programming language.
+It is available free online HERE. |

 Abstract: Functional programming languages are distinguished from the "ordinary" imperative programming languages you already know ( e.g. Java, C++) by